Frequently Asked Questions

 In addition to Tunnelblick, you need access to a VPN server.
 Your company may provide one, or you can obtain VPN service from any of several VPN service providers, or you can use another one of your computers or a router to act as a VPN server.
 See Getting VPN Service for details.

-It runs on macOS (OS X) only -- it does not run on iOS (iPhone, iPad, etc.).
-It comes as a ready-to-use application with all necessary binaries and drivers (including OpenVPN and tun/tap) included.
+It runs on macOS or OS X only -- it does not run on Windows, Linux, or iOS (iPhone, iPad, etc.).
+It comes as a ready-to-use application with all necessary binaries and drivers (including OpenVPN and Tun and Tap system extensions) included.
 No additional installation is necessary — just add your configuration and encryption information.

 Tunnelblick is free software made available under the GNU General Public License, version 2 and may be distributed only in accordance with the terms of that license.